ExFed/nosr/README.md

 * `tab(node: nosr_node, key: string): result<nosr_node>`

-  Parses a node as a table and gets the
+  Parses a node as a table and gets the node in the table that corresponds to `key`.

 * `vec(node: nosr_node, n: int): result<nosr_node>`